-According to National Geographic Channel, water has been inhabited not only by aquatic life but also to a good bit of petroleum, pesticides, and even remnants of birth control pills.
+According to National Geographic Channel, water has been inhabited not only by aquatic life but also by a good bit of petroleum, pesticides, and even remnants of birth control pills.
 Water has then been dubbed as a “cocktail of chemicals” because of this uprooted information.

 The oceans are known to have been a dumpsite for plastic materials; fourteen billion pounds of garbage has been determined to be thrown at these vast bodies, and it has taken its toll upon marine life.
-Tortoises punctured by plastic straws, dolphins and even whales dying because of plastic ingestion; these life forms have suffered, and continually do, over time.
-Aquatic animals have then been identified to go in extinction faster than terrestrial life forms, exponentially increasing at least three times faster every year.
+Tortoises punctured by plastic straws, dolphins, and even whales dying because of plastic ingestion; these life forms have suffered, and continually do, over time.
+Aquatic animals have been identified to go in extinction faster than terrestrial life forms, exponentially increasing at least three times faster every year.

-As per the United States, the Environmental Protection Agency estimated 1.2 trillion of sewage being dumped in the water; this comprises of household, industrial and chemical wastes in US waters every year alone.
-40% of the lakes and 46% of the rivers within the continent are polluted and are considered non-safe for swimming, fishing and toxic for aquatic life.
+As per the United States, the Environmental Protection Agency estimated 1.2 trillion of sewage being dumped in the water; this comprises household, industrial and chemical wastes in US waters every year alone.
+40% of the lakes and 46% of the rivers within the continent are polluted and are considered non-safe for swimming, fishing, and toxic for aquatic life.

 More than 3000 children under the age of five in developing countries globally die every day, with an estimated death rate each year of the same population each year.
-The causes of death of these children have been linked to water-ingested conditions, including diarrhea, typhoid fever and cholera.
+The causes of death of these children have been linked to water-ingested conditions, including diarrhea, typhoid fever, and cholera.